ANCIR/mozambique/README.md

 ```
 **[results](http://databin.pudo.org/t/86779c)**

-Interestingly, not to many big international names show up here, although the top ten do include two players from China - not a surprise, we're talking about African resources.
+Interestingly, not to many big international names show up here, although the top ten do include two companies that appear to be from China - not a surprise, we're talking about African resources.

 We can also link all the way across to the associated persons to make a simplified table of the big shots in Mozambican mining: